Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

 ## Creating a Platform Using Vitis IDE

+The main processing units in the processing system in Zynq UltraScale+ are listed below.

+- **Application Processing Unit:** Quad-core Arm® Cortex™-A53 MPCore Processors.
+- **Real Time Processing Unit:** Dual-core Arm Cortex™-R5F MPCore Processors.
+- **Graphics Processing Unit:** Arm Mali™ 400 MP2 GPU
+- **Platform Management Unit (PMU):** Xilinx MicroBlaze based platform management unit.

-The platform project reads in hardware info from XSA file and contains the runtime environment for sofware applications.
+The platform project reads in hardware info from XSA file and contains the runtime environment for the above processing units.
+Application software can link against the libraries generated in the platform project.

 Here are the steps of creating a platform project.

 1. Launch the Vitis IDE